Care and Treatment

-The risk of perinatal transmission of HIV can be reduced to less than 1% with proper care and treatment during pregnancy, labor and the newborn period.
-However, the medical care of pregnant people living with HIV is complex and unique.
-The 24/7 Illinois Perinatal HIV Hotline at 1-800-439-4079 is here to assist you with real-time expert medical consultation anytime day or night.
-Call for immediate up-to-date treatment information and assistance linking patients to care throughout Illinois.
+The risk of perinatal transmission of HIV can be reduced to less than 1% with proper care and treatment during pre-conception, pregnancy, labor and the newborn period.
+Call 1-800-439-4079 for real-time expert medical consultation and immediate up-to-date treatment information anytime day or night.

 If you are caring for a laboring pregnant patient with HIV, a patient with a positive rapid HIV test in labor or an infant with HIV exposure, see the Hotline's step-by-step recommendations for Illinois.

-Clinical guidelines for the treatment of HIV/AIDS are continually reviewed and updated by experts in the field.
-The federal guidelines are made available by the U.S. Public Health Service at HIVinfo.
+The United States Public Health Service provides clinical guidelines for the treatment of HIV/AIDS that are continually reviewed and updated by experts in the field.
 Sources of treatment information for perinatal HIV include the following:

 Recommendations for the Use of Antiretroviral Drugs During Pregnancy and Interventions to Reduce Perinatal HIV Transmission in the United States